Singerjohannes/object_drawing_DNN/README.md

 # object_drawing_DNN

-Code for the project object_drawing_DNN
+Contains Python and Matlab Code for the project object_drawing_DNN.